Częstochowa: History

-A Lusatian culture cemetery from around 750 BC–550 BC is located in the present-day district of Raków and it is now an Archaeological Reserve, a branch of the Częstochowa Museum.
+A Lusatian culture cemetery from around 750–550 BC is located in the present-day district of Raków and it is now an Archaeological Reserve, a branch of the Częstochowa Museum.

+Middle Ages

 According to archaeological findings, the first medieval settlement in the location of Częstochowa was established in the late 11th century within Piast-ruled Poland.
 It was first mentioned in historical documents from 1220, when Bishop of Kraków Iwo Odrowąż made a list of properties of the Mstów monastery.
 Two villages, Częstochowa and Częstochówka were mentioned in the document.
 Both of them belonged to the basic territorial unit of Slavic Polish tribes (opole), with its capital at Mstów.
 Częstochówka was located on a hill, where the Jasna Góra Monastery was later built.

 In the late 13th century Częstochowa became the seat of a Roman Catholic parish church, which was under the Lelów deanery.
 The village was located in the northwestern corner of Kraków Land, Lesser Poland, near the Royal Castle at Olsztyn.
 Częstochowa developed along a busy merchant road from Lesser Poland to Greater Poland.
 The village was ruled by a starosta, who stayed at the Olsztyn Castle.

 It is not known when Częstochowa was granted a town charter, as no documents have been preserved.
 It happened sometime between 1356 and 1377.
 In 1502, King Alexander Jagiellon granted a new charter, based on Magdeburg rights to Częstochowa.
 In 1382 the Paulist monastery of Jasna Góra was founded by Vladislaus II of Opole – the Polish Piast prince of Upper Silesia.
 Two years later the monastery received its now-famous Black Madonna icon of the Virgin Mary; in subsequent years became a centre of pilgrimage, contributing to the growth of the adjacent town.